heather-desiree-carl-NLP-project/NLP-group-project/README.md

     8. NLTK
     9. BeautifulSoup
 * Steps to recreate
-    1. f you wish to recreate this project download the csv files for red wine and white wine and save them to your repo.
-Then you can run this notebook.
-Check out the README for the skills required.
-More information about this data can be found here.
+    1. If you wish to recreate this project download the json file for ...

     - Read the README.md
+    - Download the data2.json file
     - Download the prepare.py, explore.py, model.py and final_notebook.ipynb files into your working directory, or clone this repository
-    - Ensure your csv files are named appropriately ('winequality-red.csv' and 'winequality-white.csv', should be defaults from links above)
+    - Ensure your json file is named appropriately (data2.json)
     - Run the final_notebook.ipynb notebook